matloff/R-vs.-Python-for-Data-Science/README.md

 *Big win for R*.

-In my book, *the Art of R Programming*, I made the statement, "R is written *by* statisticians, *for* statisticians," a line which I've been pleased to see used by others on occasion.
+As noted, I use the slogan, "R is written *by* statisticians, *for* statisticians."
 It's important!

 To be frank, I find the machine learning people, who mostly advocate Python, often have a poor understanding of, and in some cases even a